pytorch/multipy/README.md

 docker build -t multipy .
 ```

-The built artifacts are located in `multipy/runtime/build`, and contents of `multipy/runtime/build/dist` are copied out to `/opt/dist`.
+The built artifacts are located in `multipy/runtime/build`.

 To run the tests: